 Projects to Preserve Our History

-The 50th Committee has undertaken a number of initiatives to preserve the history of coeducation in Yale College - through oral histories, written histories, and collection of archival materials - as well as participating in other work with Sterling Memorial Library and various partners.
+As part of the 50th anniversary celebration, the Committee launched several initiatives to preserve the history of coeducation in Yale College – oral histories, written histories, and an enlarged archive – as well as participating in projects with Sterling Memorial Library and other partners.

 The Oral History Project